 Flatbread has taken the world by storm, unfortunately for all the wrong reasons.
 Just because the bread has no yeast within it, doesn’t mean that’s simply good for you.
 In most cases, bread casaba is not a fair alternative to crackers and flat bread.
 With excessive amounts of fat, sodium, and preservatives, bread casaba could almost be considered just as bad, if not worse, than leavened bread.
 The best kept secret for an alternative to flatbread and crackers is YuCasabe.
 Located at yucasabe.com, it has often been hailed as food’s best kept secret.

-While still maintaining a high source of fiber, YuCasabe crackers a fat and sodium free.
-Rather than frying the crackers they are baked, and make a perfect companion to nearly any diet.
-Their natural composition also makes them edible for those who are on strict gluten free diets and diabetic diets, where people don’t usually have many options when it comes to bread.
+While still maintaining a high source of fiber, YuCasabe crackers a fat and sodium-free.
+Rather than frying the crackers they are baked and make a perfect companion to nearly any diet.
+Their natural composition also makes them edible for those who are on strict gluten-free diets and diabetic diets, and where people don’t usually have many options when it comes to bread.

 Yucasabe crackers are made from a root vegetable often used as a starch crop.
 The Cassava that makes up YuCasabe bread is the final product that gets rid of all of the bad elements contained within the root, including fat and starch.
 A simple baking process leaves you with a great tasting snack that goes perfect with your diet and the other foods that you can eat.